-So, all this sending and receiving of code happens via app and your smart phone.
+So, all this sending and receiving of code happens via the app and your smartphone.

 7. Never share your confidential information

-But if any alleged Amazon representative emails or calls you and tells you to login with a 6-digit code that they provide, then it is RED sign.
+But if any alleged Amazon representative emails or calls you and tells you to log in with a 6-digit code that they provide, then it is a RED sign.
 Do not accept that code or do a huge mistake of entering it.

-You must have heard this many times but we will again advise you – Do not share any of your confidential information related to your bank or selling account.
-Amazon will never send any email asking you for such personal details or passwords.
+You must have heard this many times, but we will again advise you – Do not share any of your confidential information related to your bank or selling account.
+Amazon will never send an email asking you for such personal details or passwords.
 Never!